 Deep learning tries to combine simple concepts into a representation of the actual object.
-This is conducted by creating an artificial neural network of interconnected nodes [17].
-The complex nature of these networks makes them susceptible to unexpected attacks, which force the network to output completely reverse results that are unlike the expected outcome.
+This happens by creating an artificial neural network of interconnected nodes [17].
+The complex nature of these networks makes them susceptible to unexpected attacks, which make the network to output completely reverse results that are unlike the expected outcome.
 A reverse result in medical imaging could be harmful to the patient.

 Adversarial attacks against deep learning image classifiers are plentiful.
 In a white-box attack, the attacker knows the internal workings of the classifiers.
 This is usually useful when using the neural network gradient as a way of finding adversarial examples.
 On the other hand, black-box attacks are performed against a system that has only its image input and classification result exposed to the attacker.
 The attack methods use optimization to find examples that produce the most diverging classification scores [56].
 Computer vision is especially affected by these threats because deep neural networks are the most prominent method.
 Akhtar and Mian estimate that the Carlini & Wagner [8] and Universal perturbations [30] are the strongest methods.
 Both are white-box attacks, so they need the complete knowledge of the inner workings of the target classifier [2].
 Furthermore, Afifi et al. demonstrate that simple color constancy errors can change the classification of a natural image [1].
+Another kind of proof of the power of adversarial images is that they can fool human experts.
+Chuquicusma et al. have shown that images produced by generative adversarial networks can fool radiologists [10].

-Since many methods use a gradient as the guiding principle for the optimization, gradient masking and obfuscation could help to defend against these attacks.
+Since many methods use gradient as the guiding principle for the optimization, gradient masking and obfuscation could help to defend against these attacks.
 This would mislead the attacks or make the attack optimization very difficult to achieve.
-Another defence method is the use of robust optimization.
+Another defence is the use of robust optimization.
 Robust classifiers are less likely to behave in an unexpected manner, such as falling for an adversarial image.
 This could be achieved, e.g., with adversarial retraining.
-The third defence could be adversarial example detection before the input images are fed to the real classifier [56, 27].
+The third defence could be adversarial example detection before the input images are fed to the real classifier [56,27].
 Tizhoosh and Pantanowitz mention adversarial attacks as one of the challenges facing digital pathology.
 They raise the question whether minimal artifacts could reduce the reliability of neural network classifiers.
 This might be caused by the old problem of overfitting in artificial intelligence [54].
 Akhtar and Mian propose three ways of defending against adversarial attacks.
 Firstly, modified training during learning or modified input during testing can be used.
-Secondly, they suggest modifying deep neural networks and their architecture.
+Secondly, they suggested modifying deep neural networks and their architecture.
 Thirdly, for unseen examples, an external model could be used to act as a network add-on [2].
 The point of intervention and defence against these attacks is also a problem to be solved, which will probably need regulatory best practices since the problem resembles that of trying to counteract ever developing hacking attempts [14].
 A recent survey by Apostolidis and Papakostas on adversarial attacks against medical image analysis discusses the robustness of deep neural networks.
 It identifies many image modalities that have been attacked: X-ray images, magnetic resonance imaging (MRI), computer tomography scans (CT), retinal images, histology and skin.
 In addition to the modalities, the survey lists attacks, their target models, detection methods and defences.
 The authors emphasize the need for robust models in automated medical imaging [4].